shakfu/py-js/README.md

 For some of the less developed externals and experimental features please don't be surprised if Max seg-faults (especially if you start experimenting with the cython wrapped `api` module which operates on the c-level of the Max SDK).

-## Cheatsheets for features in py and pyjs
+## Cheatsheets for py and pyjs

-Here are a couple of cheatsheets to give you a sense of the feature differences between the two core python3 max externals:
+The following will give you a sense of the feature differences between the two core python3 max externals:

 ### `py` external